Consensys/quorum-examples/examples/5nodesRTGS/README.md

 2- Run "bootstrap.sh" script to install Constellation, GO and Quorum

 ## Quorum set up and start
-1- call init.sh to initialize accounts and keystores
+1- call raft-init.sh to initialize accounts and keystores

 2- Bring the 5 nodes up calling start.sh